RELIC: Investigating Large Language Model Responses using Self-Consistency: Introduction

-Although this scenario seems straightforward, measuring and efficiently communicating the between-sample consistency to the users is difficult.
-Unlike classification problems, text generations cannot be considered as mutually exclusive options.
-Sentences which compose of different words can have the same meaning, i.e., being semantically equivalent, and sentences with similar surface-level appearance can diverge in meaning or even be contradictory.
-Therefore, the commonly used perplexity-based metrics (e.g., token-level log probability) cannot always imply the model's confidence in the text's semantic meaning.
-Making the problem more challenging, long-form NLGs often contain complex semantics and statements.
-It is hard to summarize their accuracy using a single score or score range, as in traditional classification and regression problems.
-In this study, we investigate combining natural language processing (NLP) techniques and interactions to help users comprehend the consistency between the multiple LLM outputs to verify and correct hallucinations.
+Although this scenario seems straightforward, it is difficult to measure and efficiently communicate consistency between text samples to users.
+Unlike classes in classification problems, text generations are not mutually exclusive.
+Sentences that comprise different words can often have the same meaning, being semantically equivalent, and sentences with similar partial surface-level forms can have different meanings or might even be contradictory.
+Therefore, the commonly used perplexity-based metrics computed using token-level log probabilities cannot be reliably used to estimate the model's confidence in the correctness of the generated text.
+This problem becomes even more challenging in long-form NLG.
+It is hard to use a single score or score range to indicate its trustworthiness, as in traditional classification and regression problems.
+In this study, we investigate a user-centric approach combining natural language processing (NLP) techniques and interactivity to help users comprehend the consistency between the multiple LLM outputs to verify and correct hallucinations.

-We initialize the research (\Cref{sec:formative_study}) with a formative study to understand the limitations of existing LLM interfaces (e.g., \href{https://platform.openai.com/playground}{OpenAI Playground}) in conveying the self-consistency of NLGs and users' desired improvements.
+We initialize the research (Section \ref{sec:formative_study}) with a formative study to understand the limitations of existing LLM interfaces (e.g., \href{https://platform.openai.com/playground}{OpenAI Playground}) in conveying LLM's confidence in the generations and the desired improvements from users.
 The study shows that users require a clear and concise visual summary to understand the model's confidence at the entire text level.
 Additionally, \textit{interactive} and \textit{in-context} validations assist users in comprehending the model's confidence level more precisely.
 Finally, users expect to view concrete sentences that support or contradict each claim using an \textit{evidence-driven} approach in validation rather than just being told if it's right or wrong.
-These findings help us form the requirements for enabling an efficient NLG self-consistency understanding workflow.
+These findings help us form the requirements for enabling an efficient self-consistency understanding workflow.